SOCIALIST MONUMENTALISM AND VOODOO RITUALS

 Burkina Architectural Tour: a two-day sightseeing around and about Ouagadougou and the nearby town of Koudougou, an important transportation hub along the Ouagadougou-Abidjan railway.
 Our visit will be mainly centred around Burkina Faso’s daring modernist experiments and socialist mementos, but we will also lose ourselves among the scents and the shades of the daily hustle and bustle enlivening the country’s throbbing heart.
 A de rigueur pilgrimage to the newly-built Sankara’s memorial is, of course, mandatorily included.

 Burkina’s modern architecture is best seen in its capital Ouagadougou, which boasts a decent amount of Afro-modernist structures and Soviet-inspired monumental forms.
 Particularly striking is the contrast between the imposing profile of a few concrete giants from the 70s and the dominant low-rise constructions, where most city dwellers live.
-Peculiar to Burkina Faso is also a certain architectonic and monumental genre, a local splinter of ethnic modernism.
+Peculiar to Burkina Faso is also a certain architectural and monumental genre, a local splinter of ethnic modernism.
 Pompous neo-Islamic architecture and discreet colonial vestiges eventually complete the urban picture of this vibrant and captivating West African capital.

 Movies and books: Burkinabè Rising (Iara Lee, 2017); Capitaine Thomas Sankara (Christophe Cupelin, 2015); Thomas Sankara: An African Revolutionary (Ernest Harsch, 2014); Women's Liberation and the African Freedom Struggle (Thomas Sankara, 2007).